Shellings of Unbounded Polyhedra: Regular subdivisions and their duals

-In the following sections we will eventually consider the orthogonal projection of the bounded subcomplex of $\dome{A,\omega}$.
-The latter projection is called the \emph{tight span} of $A$ with respect to $\omega$, denoted $\tightspan{A,\omega}$.
-The tight span $\tightspan{A,\omega}$ coincides with the bounded cells of $\normalcomplex{A,\omega}$.
-Since $\dome{A,\omega}$ is pointed, there is at least one bounded face.
-So $\tightspan{A,\omega}$ is not empty but not necessarily pure.
-In fact, the tight span is known to be contractible \cites[Lemma 4.5]{Hirai:2006}[Example 10.56 and Theorem 10.59]{ETC}.
-Below, in \cref{thm:collapsible}, we will see that $\tightspan{A,\omega}$ is even collapsible.
+Next, we will consider the orthogonal projection of the bounded subcomplex of $\dome{\cA,\omega}$.
+The latter projection is the \emph{tight span} of $\cA$ with respect to $\omega$, denoted $\tightspan{\cA,\omega}$.
+As $\dome{\cA,\omega}$ is pointed, there is at least one bounded face.
+So $\tightspan{\cA,\omega}$ is not empty but not necessarily pure.
+By construction, $\tightspan{\cA,\omega}$ is piecewise linearly isomorphic with the bounded subcomplex of $\normalcomplex{\cA,\omega}$.
+The tight span is known to be contractible \cites[Lemma 4.5]{Hirai:2006}[Example 10.56 and Theorem 10.59]{ETC}.
+Below, in \cref{thm:collapsible}, we will see that $\tightspan{\cA,\omega}$ is even collapsible.
 However, as our next example shows, shellability is too much to ask for.

-\begin{example} Let $A$ be the seven lattice points in the planar quadrangle
+\begin{example} Let $\cA$ be the seven lattice points in the planar quadrangle